 How wide of a boat can you trailer?
 In most states, a boat must have a beam width of 8 feet six inches (8’6″) wide or less for trailering.
 However, the answer to that question can depend on many factors.

-It all comes down to the terrain on which you will be hauling, the vehicle weight and the level of comfort you want in the process.
+It all comes down to the terrain on which you will be hauling, the tow vehicle weight, the trailer weight, and the level of comfort you want in the process.
 Concerning the weight of the vehicle, the GCVW is the critical figure.
 GCVW refers to the gross combined weight of the vehicle.

-With the right towing accessories and tow hitches, there is no limit to the size of a boat you can tow.
+With the right towing accessories and tow hitches, there is no limit to the size or weight of the boat you can tow.

 However, your truck has to be up for the task.
 Also, the wider the boat, the more expenses you might have to incur in terms of towing accessories and permits.
 Wide boats also require a long time on the road, and so patience is a factor to consider too.

 It is not impossible to tow a 30 foot long, 10-foot wide cruiser.
 The only challenges might be budgetary and time inconveniences.
 Then, of course, you will have to plan for wear and tear.
-The trailer has brakes, axles and other expensive parts that can break when overtaxed.
+The trailer has trailer brakes, brake lights, turn signals, a spare tire, axles, and other expensive parts that can break over time.

 Other factors to consider include assistance from helpers.
 If you are solo, it would be certainly challenging to muscle a large boat on and off the trailer.
 Consider your physical stamina for the job.
 It might take you a whole day to rig a large boat on the trailer, and that is not a thing you will want to do every day.